 For a discussion of other Sydney ferry rides you can take, alone or as a family, have a look at these great trips on Sydney ferries.

-With weekly city passes you need to choose how far you want to go.
+With weekly city passes you need to choose how broadly you want to spread yourself.

 But will she take your Visa travel money card?

-All MyMulti city passes let you travel on all Sydney buses and government ferries.
-It's only the distance you can travel by CityRail that changes from one ticket to another.
+All MyMulti weekly city passes let you travel on all Sydney buses.
+MyMulti 2 and MyMulti 3 also include all government ferries.
+After that, it's only the distance you can travel by CityRail that changes from one ticket to another.

 As well as getting you around the CBD - downtown Sydney - MyMulti 1 covers train travel to these areas: